- Earned Income Tax Credits assist low- and moderate-income workers.

-The federal and state Earned Income Tax Credits (EITC) are designed to boost earnings, especially among families with children, by reducing taxes or providing a refund to filers who do not owe taxes.
-To be eligible for the federal credit, parents must be age 25–64, earn less than about $39,000 to $54,000 (depending on their filing status and number of children), and have modest income from investments.
-In addition, all family members on the tax return must have a social security number.
-Childless adults can qualify if they have income less than $15,000 to $20,000.
-The California EITC was first offered for the 2015 tax year.
-Compared to the federal EITC, eligibility thresholds are lower for the state credit: parents must have wages or salaries—not including self-employment income—less than about $10,000 to $14,000, and childless adults must have earnings under $6,700.
+The federal and state Earned Income Tax Credits (EITC) are designed to boost earnings, especially among families with children, by reducing taxes or providing refunds to filers who do not owe taxes.
+To be eligible for the federal credit, parents must be ages 25–64, earn less than about $40,000 to $54,000 (depending on their filing status and number of children), and have limited income from investments.
+In addition, all family members on the tax return must have social security numbers.
+Childless adults must have incomes less than $15,000 to $21,000.
+The California EITC (CalEITC) augments the federal credit for low-income earners.
+First offered for tax year 2015, it was expanded in 2017 to include the self-employed and parents working full-time at the minimum wage.
+Eligibility thresholds are lower than for the federal credit: parents must have earnings less than about $22,000, while childless adults must have earnings less than $15,000.

-- The EITC lowers poverty, incentivizes work, and improves health.
+- Research indicates the EITC incentivizes work and improves health.